Trait r3_portkit::tickless::TicklessStateTrait

 Mark the given hardware tick count as the origin (where OS tick count is exactly zero).

-To use this method, TicklessOptions::resettable
+To use this method, TicklessOptions::resettable must be set to

-when constructing TicklessCfg
+true when constructing TicklessCfg.

-must be in the initial state (Init::INIT
+self must be in the initial state (Init::INIT) when this method is

 called.